Johnny Winter

-John Dawson Winter III (February 23, 1944 – July 16, 2014) was an American singer and guitarist.
-Winter was known for his high-energy blues rock albums and live performances in the late 1960s and 1970s.
+John Dawson Winter III (February 23, 1944 – July 16, 2014) was an American singer, guitarist, songwriter, and record producer.
+Winter was known for his high-energy blues rock albums, live performances, and slide guitar playing from the late 1960s into the early 2000s.
 He also produced three Grammy Award-winning albums for blues singer and guitarist Muddy Waters.
 After his time with Waters, Winter recorded several Grammy-nominated blues albums.
 In 1988, he was inducted into the Blues Foundation Hall of Fame and in 2003, he was ranked 63rd in Rolling Stone magazine's list of the "100 Greatest Guitarists of All Time".

 Early life

 Johnny Winter was born in Beaumont, Texas, on February 23, 1944.
 He and his younger brother Edgar Winter (born 1946) were nurtured at an early age by their parents in musical pursuits.
 Both were born with albinism.
 Their father, Leland, Mississippi native John Dawson Winter Jr. (1909–2001), was also a musician who played saxophone and guitar and sang at churches, weddings, Kiwanis and Rotary Club gatherings.
 Johnny and his brother began performing at an early age.
 When Winter was ten years old, the brothers appeared on a local children's show with Johnny playing ukulele.